Agents

 • Treating compiled prompts as static source.
 Store optimizer version, dataset version, metric, and prompt artifact together.

 • Using one metric for every module.
-A retrieval module, tool-routing module, and answer module need different evaluator gates.
+A retrieval module, tool-routing module, and answer module need different evaluation metric gates.

 • Hiding DSPy inside a generic framework trace.
 Preserve traceAI:dspy spans so module-level regressions are visible.